Tuesday, July 15, 2025

 What’s happening during the closure?

-Crews will complete a major phase of work on the southern part of the new interchange, including:
+Crews will complete a major phase of work on the northern part of the new interchange, including:

 Detour and access information